mcne65/rmotr.github.io/_posts/2015-10-20-advanced-python-programming-course.md

 **You want to learn to code**.
 But the options that you have today don't suit you:

 * **programming bootcamps are really expensive.** The good ones are placed either in NYC or San Francisco.
 Even if you manage to pay for the bootcamp, how can you afford living in those cities!
 * **online video courses don't work at all**, you never get to finish them.
-And even if you get to finish them, you've learned all alone and you know nothing about the real world.
+Supposing you did, they are all about theoretical learning and not so much about practical knowledge. you've learned all alone and you know nothing about the real world.

-Exactly that's why we created this course.
+That is exactly why we have created this course.
 We know that **the most difficult things in programming are not just "coding"**.
 You want to learn how to debug your programs, you want to learn coding style from professionals, you need the tools used in the industry, etc. The list is long, and yet, none of that is taught in books.

-**This course will take you from 10 - 110 in your Python programming skills.** It's designed for people with some knowledge in programming who want to take the next step into becoming better coders.
+**This course will take you from 10 - 110 in your Python programming skills.** It's designed for people who already have some knowledge of programming and want to take the next step into becoming better coders.

 * * * * * *